 “Ricky!
 Gonzo!
 Where are you?” the man in the truck (Hank, she realized, courtesy of the incoming data from Ricky’s psyche) screamed.
 “Come on—let’s fucking GO!”

-Hank looked around, then his gaze settled on Gonzo’s corpse.
+Hank looked around for a few seconds, then his gaze settled on Gonzo’s corpse.
 The giant red holes, the wriggling worm-creatures that were burrowing through flesh, bone and armor….

 “Oh my…oh my…FUCK!”

-Dee called her worms with a mental command.
+Dee summoned her worms with a mental command.
 [Return.]

 Fresh misery was coursing through her being.
 It was utterly delectable.

 “Aaaaah.”
 She smacked her lips and looked at Hank, who was leveling the end of his ridiculous metal weapon at her.
-Oh, it had all sorts of energy manipulation devices mounted on its rails, but her auric sight informed her they weren’t dangerous; they were for optic enhancement.
+Oh, it had all sorts of energy manipulation devices mounted on its rails, but her auric sight informed her they weren’t dangerous; they were solely for the purpose of optic enhancement.

 “You know what’s going to happen, right?”
 Her form had solidified; she now looked like a pretty teenage girl in a black goth getup.
-She watched Hank struggling to process the change, and found it charming.
+Hank struggled to process the change and she found it charming.
 Ricky’s psyche informed her that Hank was a soldier—he’d been heavily indoctrinated in the concept of “target identification.”
 Unless push came to shove, he wasn’t going to kill a teenage girl.

 Fool.
 Her lips spread wide in a predatory smile.